-More here: The Ultimate Hawaii Big Island Bucket List
+More here: The Ultimate Island of Hawai’i Bucket List

 If I could do it again, I would have had a spend another day in Hilo so we could do more hiking and biking around the park, but we were satisfied with what we saw–and how much we learned!–in three and a half hours here!
 We walked though a jungle-like setting and through a massive lava tube, saw the steam vents, and more!

 Fifth and Final Leg: Volcanoes National Park to Hilo, 45 minutes